Substance Use Disorder

 SUBSTANCE USE DISORDER

-Substance use disorder is a treatable disease that affects both the brain and behavior, yet adolescent substance use remains a significant and often undertreated public health concern in the U.S. The pandemic intensified many existing risk factors, such as early life stress, social isolation, lack of school connection, and boredom.
+Substance use disorder is a treatable disease that affects both the brain and behavior, yet youth substance use remains a significant and often undertreated public health concern in the U.S. In recent years, many existing risk factors intensified including early life stress, social isolation, lack of school connection, and boredom.

 THE PROBLEM